minetest-palamod/palamod/README.md

 ### Features

-This modpack aim to recreate the main features of the original server.
+This modpack aims to recreate the main features of the original server.

 This target include:
 * ores, weapons, armors, machines, tools and basic storage systems